Posted December 29, 2022

 Have you ever noticed the line “presented on 35mm” listed in the film description for some of our movies?

-As a millennial, I’ve become a bit too comfortable living in these days of digital Everything, Everywhere All at Once (shout out to a fantastic film I saw at the Burns!).
+As a millennial, I’ve become a bit too comfortable living in the days of digital Everything, Everywhere All at Once (shout out to a fantastic film I saw at the Burns!).
 So, when a 35mm movie screening is available, it’s a great opportunity to cut through the noise and experience a film the old-fashioned way.

 Not many theaters provide artful analog presentations of these cherished film reels, but the Jacob Burns Film Center is one of them.
-I recently caught up with the JBFC’s Tim Mannion, Head Projectionist and Jesse LoCascio, Projectionist, AV Coordinator.
+I recently caught up with the JBFC’s Tim Mannion, Head Projectionist and Jesse LoCascio, Projectionist and AV Coordinator.
 Here’s what they had to say about the process of presenting 35mm movies—from the time the booth team receives the print, usually around a week before screening, to when the end credits roll.

 Celluloid vs. Digital